 Thinking Of Starting A Handyman Business?

-• Register for any relevant tax obligations and look into getting insured
+• Register for any relevant tax obligations and consider obtaining insurance to protect your assets and limit liabilities.

-• Have all your key legal agreements in place, including online terms and conditions as well as employment contracts
+• Have all essential legal agreements in place, including employment contracts, supply agreements, and website terms and conditions.

-If you would like a consultation on starting a handyman business, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.
+If you would like a consultation on starting a handyman business in 2025, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligation chat.

 About Sprintlaw